 Between Day 3 and Day 5 of development, many important changes happen.
 This is the stage when an embryo is most likely to stop growing, or "arrest development."
 One reason for this is that after Day 3, the male chromosomes begin to contribute to the development of the embryo.
 Before this stage, the cell divisions are powered by only the egg’s energy.
 Any abnormalities from the sperm may slow down or stop the embryos from growing past Day 3.

 Days 5 and 6: Blastocyst Development

 Following the morula stage is the all-important blastocyst stage, when the embryo takes in fluid to form a cavity and the cells begin to differentiate into two different types.
 These two types of cells are called:

-- Trophectoderm (T) - The T cells are a single layer of cells around the circumference of the embryo that give rise to the placenta and embryonic sac.
+- Trophectoderm (T) - The T cells are a single layer of cells around the circumference of the embryo that gives rise to the placenta and embryonic sac.

 - Inner cell mass (ICM) - The ICM is a distinct clump of cells that form the actual baby.